🎧 On the go? Listen to this episode on The GOOD IDEA Audio Blog, available on Shopify (link below) or Apple Podcasts.

 The second form of simple carbohydrates is found in healthy foods, like the naturally occurring sugars that are found in milk and fruit.
 These naturally occurring sugars often still contain the vitamins, minerals, and fibers that refined sugars lack.

 Carbohydrates are made of three main components: fiber, starch, and sugar.
-Fiber and starch are complex carbs while sugar is a simple carbohydrate.
-The ratio of fiber to starch to sugar within a food determines how the carbohydrate is digested and how our blood sugar responds.
+Dietary fiber and starch are complex carbs while sugar is a simple carbohydrate.
+The ratio of fiber to starch to sugar within a food determines how the carbohydrate is digested and how our blood glucose responds.
 Complex carbohydrates and slower to be digested and absorbed into the bloodstream.
 Thus, they do not tend to dramatically spike our blood sugar.
 On the contrary, simple sugars have been refined and usually retain very little nutritional value.
 Thus, by swapping out foods that contain a high amount of simple carbohydrates in favor of foods with complex carbohydrates, we can add fiber, potassium, magnesium, and selenium to our diets.
 This change in diet will also have us feeling full for longer and help us to stabilize our blood sugar.

 Author: Dr. Colleen Gulick